digibart/killeradmin/guide/killeradmin/tutorial.md

 			// the base object is used for loading, editing, viewing a object
 			// not neccesary when objects don't need to be filtered
+			// in this example, user can only edit cars they own
 			$this->base_object = ORM::factory('car')->where('user_id', '=', $this->user->id);
 		}
 	}

-## Creating the model
+### 3.2 Creating the model

 Next thing you'll need is a model.
 Below is an example of `classes/model/car.php`.
-As you can see, it's pretty basic.
+As you can see, it's pretty basic, just extend the [orm] and do as you would regulary do.

-[!!]You need to set the `public function rules()` for validating the orm while saving.
+[!!]You should to set the `public function rules()` for validating the orm while saving.

 	class Model_Car extends ORM {